onetwosri/no-teleport-olm/lightning cycle olm.md

 ### Setting up World Scythe
-_Video clips will be added to this section at some point (relatively) soon_

 When setting up world scythe, you want to do a specific set of attacks/actions that ensures that the first special you encounter will be either crystals or lightning.
 These vary depending on which attack you kill the hand at:

 ##### Scenario 1: Killing mage hand from the mage side safespot